 Communication Sciences & Disorders Faculty

-Dr. Farquharson offers graduate courses on preschool language disorders and literacy disorders, and undergraduate courses on language acquisition.
+Dr. Farquharson offers graduate courses on preschool language disorders, speech sound disorders, and school-aged language and literacy disorders.
 Her research activities are open to Emerson students who want to become engaged in clinical research exploring the literacy trajectories for children who have speech and language disorders.

 Katie O'Neil '09, '11

 Katie O'Neil '09, '11 reveals why she chose speech pathology and how giving her students communication tools makes her feel.
 Watch now »

 Grossman studies facial expression to aid people with autism

 In her research, Communication Sciences and Disorders Assistant Professor Ruth Grossman wants to address some of the communication problems that children with autism face as they interact with others at home and school.